rgrannell1/caeser/README.md

 ### Description

-Caeser's Cypher is a simple single-letter substitution cypher.
-The cypher maps each letter in the domain alphabet A_i onto a letter in a cyclically permuted codomain alphabet A_j, where i, j are indices of A. Since the codomain A_j is a permutation of A_i the ordering of characters is cyclically preserved, and the frequency of each element a_i  will give the frequency of the element a_j.
+Caeser's Cypher (CC) is a simple single-letter substitution cypher.
+The cypher maps each letter in the domain alphabet `A_i` onto a letter in a cyclically permuted codomain alphabet `A_j`, where `i`, `j` are indices of `A`.
+Since the codomain `A_j` is a cylic-permutation of `A_i`, the ordering of characters is cyclically preserved, and the frequency of each element `a_i`  will give the frequency of the element `a_j`.

-These properties make caeser's cypher very easy to detect and reverse.
+These properties make CC very easy to detect and reverse.

 ### Breaking Cyphertext-indistinguishability